WAREHOUSE EPOXY FLOORING • FLOOR COATINGS • VANCOUVER BC

 Joint & slab repair planning Repairs and traffic-zone planning help reduce edge failure, spalling, slab dusting and premature coating wear.

-Dust control & cleanability Sealed warehouse concrete reduces dusting, improves presentation and supports easier sweeping, scrubbing and maintenance.
+Aisle marking & cleanability Sealed warehouse concrete supports easier sweeping, scrubbing, maintenance and optional safety-line demarcation.

 Need chemical exposure, washdown, thermal shock or harsher process specs?
 Use our Industrial Epoxy Flooring page instead.